 Effectively, buying a community property means becoming part of a Community of Property owners, who will share responsibility for the use, upkeep, and maintenance of the communal areas that they contain.
 If you choose to buy a community property then it’s important to consider the expenses that this will involve: you will be responsible for the upkeep of any communal areas on a pro rata basis.
 The terms, payments and costs will vary from community to community, so it’s important to establish these in writing before you commit to purchasing a community property.

-Trying to decide whether community living is right for you?
+If you're looking to buy a property in Spain, perhaps a villa in Mijas Costa or an apartment in Calahonda, trying to decide whether community living is right for you?
 There are several pros and cons of the community living set up, which we will discuss in this piece:

 The Pros of Choosing a Community Property

 If you speak to anyone who lives in a community property, they will probably give you a long list of reasons why they love it: and there are plenty to choose from!
 Some of the positives of choosing a community property include:

 - Security - When you share certain features with other property owners, they will have a vested interest in looking out for your property.
 After all, if someone vandalises your pool, they’re vandalising their pool too!
 The overall security of your property will be increased with neighbours looking out for it, and for you.